Duality and Stacking of Bosonic and Fermionic SPT Phases: Bosonic and fermionic SPT phases

 \subsection{Fermionic partition functions}

 Fermionic partition functions are sensitive to $\cG$-pin structures rather than to $\cG$ gauge fields.
-A $\cG$-pin structure is a map $\eta^\cG:X\ra B\cG$ satisfying\footnote{The first condition means that the violation of the triple overlap condition by $\eta^\cG$ is valued in $\ZZ_2$ and coincides with that of a pin-minus structure.
+A $\cG$-pin structure $\eta^\cG$ can -- like the gauge field $\cA$ -- be formulated as a $\cG$-valued $1$-cochain, this time satisfying\footnote{The first condition means that the violation of the triple overlap condition by $\eta^\cG$ is valued in $\ZZ_2$ and coincides with that of a pin-minus structure.
 Compared to the treatment of $\cG$-spin structures in Ref. \cite{KTY16}, we have absorbed the freedom $\phi$.
 See Ref. \cite{thorngren2019anomalies} for another perspective on $\cG$-pin structures, referred to as twisted spin structures.}